coding-stick/NEAT-Snake-AI/README.md

 Scroll to the end of main.py and change the code to your liking

-Run training for a set number of generations:
+Run training() for a set number of generations

 (If you want to try playing the game yourself first, run game_only.py)